Our Father … Your Will Be Done

 Whenever we come to God in prayer, whose will are you seeking to be implemented?
 Your will?
 Or God’s will?

-Whenever we pray we must remember that God is the leader and we are His followers; God is in command and we are to obey Him; God is our Father and we are His children.
+When we pray we must remember that God is the leader and we are His followers; God is in command and we are to obey Him; God is our Father and we are His children.

 We must remember that we cannot force God to perform our will.
 Rather it is us who must follow and perform the will of God because He is the Shepherd and we are the sheep.

-Therefore Jesus taught us to pray “Our Father in heaven …Your will be done on earth as it is in heaven” because He wants us to remember that when we pray we are to desire, require and perform the will and plans of God into existence by our prayers.
+This is why Jesus taught us to pray, “Our Father in heaven… Your will be done on earth as it is in heaven.”
+He wants us to remember that our prayers should seek, invite, and align with God’s will and purposes, bringing them into reality through our intercession.

 Mark 14:36 NKJV